fotosyn/berrycam/README.md

 ---

-# Known issues
+# Troubleshooting

 If you are running an earlier version of Python3, pre version 3.3 then you will encounter a problem with the flush=true parameter in the `berryCam.py` script.

 ### Things you can do:

-**Upgrade your Raspberry Pi OS**
+**1. Upgrade your Raspberry Pi OS**

 You could install a newer version of Raspberry Pi OS which has newer versions of Python.
 See [Setting up your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up) to get the latest version of Raspberry Pi OS and flash to your SD card.

-**Update Python3**
+**2. Update Python3**

-You can update your version of Python3 to the newest version with the following command:
+Alternatively, you can update your version of Python3 to the newest version with the following command:

 ```
 sudo apt-get install python3.7